Skip to main content

 • What it is: A statewide rule that can let you carry your old Proposition 13 tax value to a new primary home.
 This is often the biggest real tax break for seniors who want to downsize, move closer to family, or move to a safer home.

 • How to apply: File the claim with the county assessor where the replacement home is located.
-The BOE filing deadline is generally within 3 years after purchase or completed new construction of the replacement home.
+The BOE says the filing deadline is generally within 3 years after purchase or completed new construction of the replacement home.

 • What to gather: The sale closing statement for the original home, the purchase or construction documents for the replacement home, proof of age, and the local claim form.
 The BOE forms page lists BOE-19-B for age-55 transfers.